ecompositor/assistant-performer/README.md

 http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html

 The 'master' version is stable, but is possibly not the latest version of this project.<br />
-The 'dev' branch is the latest version of the web-based version of this project.
-It does not have a public test site.<br />
+The 'dev' branch is the latest version of the web-based version of this project.<br />
 The 'desktopdev' branch is used for developing a version of this project which is independent of the internet (i.e. it only uses files on the user's local computer).
-Being dependent on the internet is too unreliable in live concert situations.<br />
+Being dependent on the internet is too dangerous in live concert situations.<br />
+The 'dev' and 'desktopdev' branches are too volatile to have public websites.<br />

 The folders contain code and code documentation as follows: